Archive for the 'Gluten Free in the News' category

 Did you go to the show this year?
 What did you think of it?
 Did you discover any new products?
 Let us know in the comments.

-We’ve just got back from the Allergy and Gluten Free Show!
+We’ve just got back from the Allergy & Gluten Free Show!

 There were lots of fantastic products on show and lots and lots of nibbles to try.
 And of course we had to say hi to our gluten free bread friends, Genius.
 How could we not after they’d invited us to a fantastic gluten free tea at Claridge’s.